khulnasoft-lab/gopkg/README.md

-# Glide: Vendor Package Management for Golang
+# Gopkg: Vendor Package Management for Golang

 ![gopkg logo](https://gopkg.sh/assets/logo-small.png)

 Are you used to tools such as Cargo, npm, Composer, Nuget, Pip, Maven, Bundler, or other modern package managers?
-If so, Glide is the comparable Go tool.
+If so, Gopkg is the comparable Go tool.

-*Manage your vendor and vendored packages with ease.* Glide is a tool for managing the `vendor` directory within a Go package.
+*Manage your vendor and vendored packages with ease.* Gopkg is a tool for managing the `vendor` directory within a Go package.
 This feature, first introduced in Go 1.5, allows each package to have a `vendor` directory containing dependent packages for the project.
 These vendor packages can be